Lil B: Artistry

+Based

 McCartney and music critics refer to his rapping style as "based", a word that McCartney also uses to describe a positive, bold lifestyle.
 "Based" is a reclaimed word, as described by McCartney in Complex:

 Based means being yourself.
 Not being scared of what people think about you.
 Not being afraid to do what you wanna do.
 Being positive.
 When I was younger, based was a negative term that meant like dopehead, or basehead.
 People used to make fun of me.
 They was like, "You're based."
 They'd use it as a negative.
 And what I did was turn that negative into a positive.
 I started embracing it like, "Yeah, I'm based."
 I made it mine.
 I embedded it in my head.
 Based is positive.

 Rapping technique

 Slate columnist Jonah Weiner labeled him as one of a "growing number of weird-o emcees", calling him a "brilliantly warped, post-Lil Wayne deconstructionist from the Bay Area".
 Musical critic Willy Staley described McCartney's work as "variegated", because it ranges from critical parodies of the hip-hop genre to "half new age, half spoken word".
 He further notes that McCartney draws from a large variety of genres, especially those not commonly used by other rappers.
 In an interview with Staley, McCartney agrees with this analysis, saying, "I can do 'Swag OD' but then my favorite musical artist right now could be Antony and the Johnsons.
 That's the difference between me and these other rappers, and other musical artists in general."